thelightdesigner/ScuffedWalls/Functions.md

 example:

-[//]: # (I Added ruby syntax highlighing to commands, its not perfect but its still nicer to read than pure white)
+[//]: # (I Added ruby syntax highlighing to commands, its not perfect but its still nicer to read than pure white -UPDATE- nvm its just a bug with my vsc plugin, looks fine on github)
 ```ruby
 Workspace <- workspace